benkrug/druid/docs/design/segments.md

 worst case), the size of the bitmap section is the product of data size * column cardinality.
-Compression will help us here though because we know that for each row in 'column data', there will only be a single bitmap that has non-zero entry.
+Compression will help us here though because we know that for each row in 'column data', there will only be a single bitmap that has a non-zero entry.
 This means that high cardinality columns will have extremely sparse, and therefore highly compressible, bitmaps.
 Druid exploits this using compression algorithms that are specially suited for bitmaps, such as roaring bitmap compression.